 What is the Fab@Home, and What makes it Different?

-Well here’s one thing that makes it different: The Fab@Home prints food.
+Here’s one thing that makes it different: The Fab@Home prints food.
 Seriously.
 We’ve printed corn, turkey paste, cookies, chocolate, cheese, and more!
-I presently develop electronics for both the MakerBot and Fab@Home 3D printers.
-While the MakerBot focuses on bringing the most precise plastic extrusion possible to the public, the Fab@Home focuses on using additive manufacturing as a teaching tool and to print unique new materials.
+I developed control electronics for both the MakerBot and Fab@Home 3D printers.
+While the MakerBot focused on bringing precise plastic extrusion possible to the public, the Fab@Home focused on using additive manufacturing as a teaching tool and to print unique new materials.
 In addition to food, the Fab@Home has printed ice, metal, and even replacement bone.

-What am I doing on the Fab@Home Project?
+What did I do on the Fab@Home Project?

-Similar to my experience on the MakerBot, I also work on Fab@Home electronics.
-More specifically, I lead the Electrical Team in our objective to modularize the system architecture for the 3rd generation of the printer.
-This involves rethinking the communication between various control boards and toolheads, and consolidating the electronics where possible.
+Similar to my experience on the MakerBot, I also worked on Fab@Home electronics.
+More specifically, I led the Electrical Team in our objective to modularize the system architecture for the 3rd generation of the printer.
+This involved rethinking the communication between various control boards and toolheads, and consolidating the electronics where possible.
 Because the Fab@Home can accept multiple toolheads for various applications (such as plastic extrusion, milling, plotting, and more), it’s necessary to develop an easy way for end-users to change toolheads with minimal reconfiguration.
-I’m focusing on developing a new power distribution and safety system that will make deploying the Fab@Home in schools practical and safe.
+I focused on developing a new power distribution and safety system that makes deploying the Fab@Home in schools practical and safe.

 Watch an Interview I did with the local news about the Fab@Home, and see it print:

 EDIT: Unfortunately, this episode is no longer available online.
 Consider watching my TEDx talk about Open Source Society and 3D Printers, instead!